with Funds SA Chief Investment Officer - Richard Friend

 Key drivers of performance during the month included:

-This environment proved to be favourable for portfolios that held relatively larger exposures to hedged developed market equities and non-government debt.
+This environment proved to be favourable for portfolios with relatively larger amounts of global listed equities.

 Key factors impacting financial market performance during the month were:

 Global equity markets rose strongly through the month, reaching all-time highs in the US.
 Continued evidence of synchronised global growth, supportive policy, coupled with recent lowering of US corporate tax laws, fuelled the strong rise during the month.